VirgilSecurity/virgil-sdk-net/documentation/get-started/data-integrity/content.md

 ### Transmit the Cards to Your Server

-Next, you must serialize and transmit this cards to your server, where you will Approve & Publish Users' Cards.
+Next, you must serialize these cards and transmit them to your server, where you will Approve & Publish Users' Cards.

 ```cs
 // export a Virgil Card to string